iamsolankiamit/prathamesh-sonpatki.github.com/source/_posts/2014-01-19-verp-on-rails.markdown

 We had to go in 2 steps here because we had multiple apps using multiple rubies on same server.
-If you have only one ruby then you can make a executable ruby script instead of shell script which decides wchich ruby to use.
+If you have only one ruby then you can make a executable ruby script instead of shell script which decides which ruby to use.